How to Patch a Large Hole in Drywall

 Large holes in drywall feel permanent until you've done it once.
 Whether it's a doorknob-sized puncture, a corner impact, or damage from moving furniture, anything bigger than a nail hole demands a different approach than simple spackling.
 Small holes live in the realm of quick fixes; large ones require structure.
 You're essentially rebuilding a section of the wall, and that means using backing material to give the patch something to grip, then layering compound until the repair vanishes into the surrounding plane.
 Done right, no one will ever know it was there.

-1. Clean and square the hole edges.
+1. Square the edges clean.
 Use a utility knife to cut away any loose paper, crumbling drywall, or ragged edges around the hole.
 Work outward from the damage and cut cleanly at a slight angle, creating a clean perimeter.
 If the hole is irregular, cut it into a rectangle or square—straight lines make patching easier and stronger.
 Remove all debris and dust with a damp cloth or brush.

-3. Apply the first coat of joint compound.
+3. Lay the first coat thin.
 Use a 4–6 inch putty knife to spread a thin, even first coat of joint compound (also called drywall mud) over the patch and 2–3 inches beyond it in all directions.
 Work from the center outward, feathering the edges so the compound tapers to nothing at the outer edge.
 Don't overload the knife—multiple thin coats are stronger and easier to sand than one thick one.
 Let this coat dry completely (4–8 hours, depending on humidity and product).

-4. Sand the first coat lightly.
+4. Smooth without aggressive grinding.
 Once dry, sand the first coat with 120-grit sandpaper on a pole sander or by hand.
 Sand gently in circles, smoothing out lumps and ridges.
 Wipe the entire area with a damp cloth or sponge to remove dust.
 Don't oversand or you'll expose the backing again.
 You're just preparing a smooth surface for the second coat.

-5. Apply the second coat.
+5. Extend the feather outward.
 Spread a second coat of joint compound using a wider knife (6–8 inches), again feathering outward.
 This coat should extend 4–6 inches beyond the patch edges and be slightly thinner than the first.
 Aim for an even, barely-noticeable ridge where you're working.
 Let this coat dry completely.

-6. Sand and prepare for the third coat.
+6. Inspect under directional light.
 Sand the second coat with 120-grit paper, again working gently and feathering toward the edges.
 Wipe clean with a damp cloth.
 Inspect the repair under good light and from an angle—you should see only minor imperfections at this point.
 If the patch is nearly invisible, you may skip to priming.
 If edges are still visible or the surface feels rough, apply a third coat.

-7. Apply finish coat if needed.
+7. Ghost the final coat in.
 If a third coat is necessary, use a 10-inch knife and spread an ultra-thin final coat, feathering it 8–10 inches beyond the patch.
 This coat is about invisibility, not coverage.
 Let it dry, sand very lightly with 150-grit paper, and wipe clean.
 The repair should now blend seamlessly with the surrounding wall.

-8. Prime and paint.
+8. Prime before painting always.
 Once all coats are dry and sanded smooth, prime the patched area with drywall primer to seal the compound and create a uniform base for finish paint.
 A primer also prevents the compound from absorbing paint unevenly, which can create a dull spot.
 Paint over the primer with the wall's finish color, extending coverage 6–12 inches beyond the patch to ensure seamless blending.